f5devcentral/f5-xc-terraform-examples/workflow-guides/api-security/f5-xc-apisec-on-ce-eks/automation.rst

 -  eks_ce_site = "true"

 -  user_site = "true"

+Keep rest of the values in terraform.tfvars as it is.

 **STEP 4:** Commit and push your build branch to your forked repo, Build will run and can be monitored in the GitHub Actions tab and TF Cloud console